 A store in Newton, NJ, cares about their customers and serves the community by providing customer service excellence and product value.

-This property owner in New Jersey had selected AQUALIS to take over the execution of their routine stormwater inspection and maintenance program.
+This property owner in Newton, New Jersey had selected AQUALIS to take over the execution of their routine stormwater inspection and maintenance program.
 AQUALIS acquired the store from a previous stormwater contractor.
 During AQUALIS’ first service visit to the site, a review of the grading and drainage plans was completed, and a thorough inspection was performed throughout the entire property.
 A Contech Filter Vault was identified, and quickly found to be out of compliance with manufacturer guidelines.
 It was likely functioning in bypass mode, or not operating such that water quality and quantity rates were being achieved.
 In addition to an above-ground Stormwater Control Measure (SCMs), this Storm Filter system was required during the construction of the store for long-term management of a specific water quality and quantity output.
 This output was defined by local, state or federal jurisdiction.

 In July 2017, during the service visit, AQUALIS inspectors observed significant sediment and debris build up around and on top of the filters that were located inside the underground proprietary system.
 Site conditions, like the soil stability or landscaping practices at the site, largely influence the large-scale maintenance cycles of filter vault systems.
 Heavy loads of sediment and nutrients from upstream impervious surfaces will increase the frequency of costly vault cleaning and replacement of filter cartridges.
 Manufacturer recommendations state that cartridge replacement should occur at 1-5 year cycles, depending on the results of the routine inspections.
 Filter vaults, and other underground systems, are often neglected, due to their location, if a qualified professional is not engaged to understand the design criteria and long-term needs of the entire system.
 Additionally, property owners do not appropriately budget for the long-term maintenance costs of these assets.
 The manufacturer maintains records of filter cartridge replacement, and AQUALIS found that despite this system being in place for more than ten years, the cartridges had never been replaced.